A wild 4x4 road to Kaputzhukh Pass

-Kaputzhukh Pass is a high mountain pass at an elevation of 3.492m (11,456ft) above the sea level, located on the Azerbaijan- Armenia border.
+Kaputzhukh Pass is a high mountain pass at an elevation of 3.492m (11,456ft) above the sea level, located on the border of Azerbaijan and Armenia.
 It's one of the highest mountain roads of the country.

-The road to the summit, located within the Caucasus Mountains, is gravel, rocky, tippy and bumpy at times.
+The road to the summit, located within the Caucasus Mountains, is unpaved.
 The road is impassable in winters.
 Great trail for experienced wheelers.
 Avoid driving in this area if unpaved mountain roads aren't your strong point.
 4x4 required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
 Wet conditions may make for tough driving along the muddy road.
 The pass, also known as Kaputjugh pass, lies on the Syunik Province (Armenia) and Ordubad Rayon of Nakhchivan (Azerbaijan) border.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.